AMD Industries Ltd leads gainers in 'B' group

-Sree Rayalaseema Hi-Strength Hypo Ltd, Mirza International Ltd, Mangalam Drugs and Organics Ltd and Shriram Properties Ltd are among the other gainers in the BSE's 'B' group today, 31 May 2022.
+Ganges Securities Ltd, Pitti Engineering Ltd, Ind-Swift Laboratories Ltd and Gala Global Products Ltd are among the other gainers in the BSE's 'B' group today, 01 June 2022.

-Sree Rayalaseema Hi-Strength Hypo Ltd, Mirza International Ltd, Mangalam Drugs and Organics Ltd and Shriram Properties Ltd are among the other gainers in the BSE's 'B' group today, 31 May 2022.
+Ganges Securities Ltd, Pitti Engineering Ltd, Ind-Swift Laboratories Ltd and Gala Global Products Ltd are among the other gainers in the BSE's 'B' group today, 01 June 2022.

-Sree Rayalaseema Hi-Strength Hypo Ltd surged 15.95% to Rs 489.55.
+Ganges Securities Ltd surged 13.61% to Rs 136.45.
 The stock was the second biggest gainer in 'B' group.
-On the BSE, 12093 shares were traded on the counter so far as against the average daily volumes of 3946 shares in the past one month.
+On the BSE, 2376 shares were traded on the counter so far as against the average daily volumes of 969 shares in the past one month.

-Mirza International Ltd soared 15.67% to Rs 222.6.
+Pitti Engineering Ltd soared 12.68% to Rs 306.1.
 The stock was the third biggest gainer in 'B' group.
-On the BSE, 3.51 lakh shares were traded on the counter so far as against the average daily volumes of 91749 shares in the past one month.
+On the BSE, 1.09 lakh shares were traded on the counter so far as against the average daily volumes of 91013 shares in the past one month.

-Mangalam Drugs and Organics Ltd rose 13.51% to Rs 142.
+Ind-Swift Laboratories Ltd rose 12.10% to Rs 63.45.
 The stock was the fourth biggest gainer in 'B' group.
-On the BSE, 10000 shares were traded on the counter so far as against the average daily volumes of 5414 shares in the past one month.
+On the BSE, 40604 shares were traded on the counter so far as against the average daily volumes of 6025 shares in the past one month.

-Shriram Properties Ltd advanced 13.41% to Rs 74.
+Gala Global Products Ltd added 11.89% to Rs 40.
 The stock was the fifth biggest gainer in 'B' group.
-On the BSE, 2.77 lakh shares were traded on the counter so far as against the average daily volumes of 54995 shares in the past one month.
+On the BSE, 20268 shares were traded on the counter so far as against the average daily volumes of 12649 shares in the past one month.

 Powered by Capital Market - Live News